Skip to Content

 Considering factors mentioned in the section above (including remaining requirements, course offerings, course load, and Undergraduate Calendar requirements) students can create a course sequencing plan for their degree by using a chart or table, excel document, paper, or whatever works best for the individual!

 Students can use the Student Draft Course Plan document below as a tool to plan out their own degree sequencing and adjust in conjunction with their up-to-date academic audit and degree requirements.
-Please note that this BSW Course Plan currently reflects the 20.0 credits that are required for students admitted to first year of the program with completing the degree with a full course load in Fall-Winter terms over an average of 4 years, students must adjust accordingly with their own requirements.
+Please note that this BSW Course Plan on this document reflects the 20.0 credits that are required for students admitted to first year of the program with completing the degree with a full course load in Fall-Winter terms over an average of 4 years, students must adjust accordingly with their own requirements based on their audit.

 Part-Time Studies